sanggi-wjg/my_study/README.md

 ```
 When I wrote this code, only God & I understood what it did.
 Now...
 Only God Knows.

+Dear maintainer:
+Once you are done trying to 'optimize' this routine,
+and have realized what a terrible mistake that was,
+please increment the following counter as a warning
+to the next guy:

+total_hours_wasted_here = '0'
 ```

 # 2021년